 MIU France 7-Piece Stainless Steel Measuring Cup Set: The long, slim handles are elegant, but they get in the way when you’re trying to scoop ingredients out of narrow containers.
 They also leave the two smallest cups off balance and unable to stand on their own.
 Also, the set we received had two cups in different sizes labeled “1/2 Cup.”
 Oops!

-Thunder Group Stainless Steel Measuring Cup Set: With a four-star average rating on Amazon, and at only $6.50, we thought we’d give these cups a shot.
+Thunder Group Stainless Steel Measuring Cup Set: With a four-star average rating on Amazon, and currently at about $6, we thought we’d give these cups a shot.
 Unfortunately in this case, “affordable” means “cheap as hell.”
 The handles bent the first time we scooped flour, making these cups a no-go from the start.

 King Arthur Flour measuring cups: Also sold under the name RSVP on Amazon.
 We like the sharp lip and the long handles, engraved with cup and milliliter amounts.
 Unfortunately, the two smallest cups topple over, and the soldered handle bent fairly easily against a glass container.